vectordotdev/vector/website/docs/reference/sinks/influxdb_logs.md

 ### fields_as_tags

-A set of fields that will be attached to each batch of events as a tag.
+A set of additional fields that will be attached to each LineProtocol as a tag.
 These values are also templateable to allow events to provide dynamic label values.
-Note: If the set of tag values has high cardinality this can cause also increase cardinality in InfluxDB.
+Note: If the set of tag values has high cardinality this also increase cardinality in InfluxDB.